-The old terminology of Basic Form protects the insured against only fourteen causes of loss (unless the policy is otherwise amended) and using the term “Broad Form” adds only five additional causes of insured loss.
-Both Basic Form and Broad Form include long lists of exclusions from coverage and, to recover under either type of policy, the insured must prove a loss resulted from one of the named causes of loss and was not otherwise excluded from coverage.
+The old terminology of Basic Form protects the insured against only 14 causes of loss (unless the policy is otherwise amended) and using the term “Broad Form” adds only five additional causes of insured loss.
+Both Basic Form and Broad Form include long lists of exclusions from coverage.
+To recover under either type of policy, the insured must prove a loss resulted from one of the named causes of loss and was not otherwise excluded from coverage.

-Special Form or special extended coverage, on the other hand, provides coverage from loss from all causes not specifically excluded (endorsements to the policy may be available if the insured wants coverage for some exclusions.)
-In order to recover under this form, the insured need not prove which type of loss caused the damage, only that the type of loss was not specifically excluded.
+Special Form or special extended coverage, on the other hand, provides coverage from loss from all causes that are not specifically excluded (and, to the extent the insured wants coverage for some of those exclusions, endorsements to the policy may be available).
+Additionally, in order to recover under this form, the insured need not prove which type of loss caused the damage, only that the type of loss was not specifically excluded.

-A few more items to look for in the property insurance section in your lease form:
+And here are a few more items to look for in the property insurance section in your lease form: